Police: Brady's missing Super Bowl jerseys tracked to Mexico - News 12 Now

 It wasn’t the only piece of memorabilia recovered: Authorities found a Brady jersey that had gone missing after the Patriots’ 2015 Super Bowl win over the Seattle Seahawks.
 A helmet belonging to a Denver Broncos player was also discovered, NFL spokesman Brian McCarthy said.

-The stolen jersey — and the investigation that stretched from Texas to Boston — captivated Patriots fans and social media for several days after the Patriots’ 34-28 overtime win over the Atlanta Falcons.
+The stolen jersey — and the investigation that stretched from Boston to the border — captivated Patriots fans and social media for several days after the Patriots’ 34-28 overtime win over the Atlanta Falcons.

 “If it shows up on eBay or something, somebody let me know,” Brady said after the game.